wattoc/PonyExpress/README.md

 - If you authorise PonyExpress, you'll be given some text to paste in.
 Paste this in the Authorization Code field.

-- You'll need to close this window and restart PonyExpress.
-It should then pick up your account and begin syncing between your Dropbox account and the /home/Dropbox folder.
-This will be fixed up later.
+- Close the window and the syncing should commence.

 ### Stuff to do
 - The code is quite messy and generally pretty horrible